Moesif/moesif-browser-js/README.md

 ### Web3 object

-Many Dapp clients such as the [Metamask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en) extension and [Mist Browser](https://github.com/ethereum/mist), will inject a `web3` object directly in the browser's global scope.
+Many Dapp clients such as the [Metamask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en){:target="_blank" rel="noopener noreferrer"} extension and [Mist Browser](https://github.com/ethereum/mist){:target="_blank" rel="noopener noreferrer"}, will inject a `web3` object directly in the browser's global scope.

 The default `moesif-browser-js` config will automatically instrument the injected web3 object and capture outgoing API transactions to the Ethereum network.